The History of the School

 Tucson Community School's mission is to provide a creative learning experience emphasizing outdoor play and family participation in a safe environment which respects each child's uniqueness and individual learning style.

-Children are the focus at TCS.
+Children are the focus in our preschool and kindergarten classrooms.
 Teachers help each child feel capable and confident while stimulating his or her widening curiosity in a non-competitive environment.
 TCS believes it is the right of every child to be respected and treated as an individual.
 With mutual respect, children learn to share in group responsibility and develop self-discipline.

 Large motor proficiency is acquired from biking, climbing, and running.
 Small motor skills are developed with puzzles, sewing and drawing.
 Interpersonal skills are built by children being encouraged to resolve conflicts themselves in a positive and constructive way and by making friendships with children of diverse backgrounds.